Navigating the Main Menu

 BIP85¶

-Bitcoin BIP85, also known as the Deterministic Entropy From BIP32 Keychains, allows for the generation of deterministic entropy using a BIP32 master key.
+Bitcoin BIP85, also known as Deterministic Entropy From BIP32 Keychains, allows for the generation of deterministic entropy using a BIP32 master key.
 This entropy can then be used to create various cryptographic keys and mnemonics (e.g., BIP39 seed phrases).
 BIP85 ensures that all derived keys and mnemonics are deterministic and reproducible, meaning they can be recreated from the same master key.
 This feature is useful for securely managing multiple child keys from a single master key without the need to store each one separately.

 Address¶